DataBiosphere/data-explorer-indexers/bigquery/deploy/README.md

 ### Query performance

-If your Data Explorer UI has [enable_search_values](https://github.com/DataBiosphere/data-explorer/blob/2daf10777470b17f3f43df1685eca0e41323389b/dataset_config/template/ui.json#L24) set to true, Elasticsearch queries may be slow.
-For example, if I type `pre` into the Data Explorer UI search box, it may take 5+ seconds before I get results back.

-In `deploy.json`, try increasing `node_pool_num_nodes` to 5.
+If you type something into search box and it takes more than 5 seconds for results to appear, try increasing `node_pool_num_nodes` to 5.

 By default, Elasticsearch indices use 5 shards.
 With 5 replicas, each replica will have 1 shard.
 (As opposed to one replica having 2 shards and being a bottleneck.)